 ICNIRP: Still uncertainty

-can mean for public health is minimal.
+Most of the research on mobile technology radiation and health has been done on 2G and 3G technology.
+In the coming years the super fast 5G will be rolled out, and it will partly use very much higher frequencies than what have been used before.
+The scientific knowledge on what this can mean for public health is minimal.
 Individual projections have warned that there is danger that such high frequencies may heat body tissue.
 ICNIRP says it does not agree.

 The ICNIRP head agrees with critics on one issue, though: More research is needed.